Sadako Yamamura: Manga series

-In Sadako-san and Sadako-chan, set after the 2019 film Sadako, Sadako seeks to move on from their tragic past and spread their curse via videotape by navigating the modern era of YouTube and social media with a young girl known as "Little Sadako", a reincarnation of herself.
-Little Sadako, a young child and fledging YouTuber who spends all day in a small closet on her mother's request, befriends Sadako after she arrives seven days after watching her tape and not being afraid of her, creating a joint YouTube channel with her dubbed "Twodako".
-In the post-apocalyptic-set Sadako at the End of the World, Sadako is summoned after two young girls watch her videotape to find an apocalypse to have occurred since she was last summoned, and that the two girls are apparently the last humans alive.
-Conflicted over what to do when the girls' seven-day period is up, Sadako assists the pair in searching the world for more victims for her under the guise of friends, as the trio's growing bond widens the possibility of Sadako herself finding peace and her curse being broken.
-Ultimately, after killing the last hairdresser on the planet after letting them do their hair and meeting with Okiku, Sadako elects to reluctantly take both girls' lives on the seventh day, ending her own curse and reuniting with them in the afterlife.
+In Sadako-san and Sadako-chan, set after the 2019 film Sadako, Sadako seeks to move on from her tragic past and spread the curse via videotape by navigating the modern era of YouTube and social media with a young girl known as "Little Sadako", a reincarnation of herself.
+Little Sadako, a young child and fledging YouTuber who spends all day in a small closet at her mother's request, befriends Sadako when she arrives seven days after watching her tape and not being afraid of her, creating a joint YouTube channel with her dubbed "Twodako".

+In the post-apocalyptic Sadako at the End of the World, Sadako is summoned after two young girls watch her videotape to find that an apocalypse has occurred since she was last summoned, and that the two girls are apparently the last humans alive.
+Conflicted over what to do when the girls' seven-day period is up, Sadako assists the pair in searching the world for more victims for her under the guise of friendship, as the trio's growing bond increases the possibility of Sadako herself finding peace and her curse being broken.
+Ultimately, after killing the last hairdresser on the planet after having their hair done and meeting with Okiku, Sadako reluctantly elects to take both girls' lives on the seventh day, ending her curse and reuniting with them in the afterlife.

 Film series

 Her past is portrayed differently in the film series.
 In this continuity, Sadako is not the biological child of Dr. Ikuma and Shizuko but is implied to be the result of sexual intercourse between Shizuko and an enigmatic sea demon after Shizuko spent hours staring at and talking to the ocean.
 Shizuko's brother Takashi later learns of her psychic prediction of Mount Mihara's eruption and tells everyone about it, making her an instant celebrity.
 Dr. Ikuma, eager to prove the existence of ESP, encouraged her to participate in a demonstration at Tokyo.
-During the demonstration, Shizuko was successfully able to prove her psychic abilities but a spiteful journalist, Miyaji, accused Shizuko of being a fraud, inciting other journalists to join in the slanderous uproar.
-Sadako, who watched from backstage, snapped and killed Miyaji, to stand up for her mother.
+During the demonstration, Shizuko was successfully able to prove her psychic abilities, but a spiteful journalist, Miyaji, accused Shizuko of being a fraud, inciting other journalists to join in the slanderous uproar.
+Sadako, who watched from backstage, snapped and killed Miyaji to stand up for her mother.

 Sadako eventually split into identical twins, one good and innocent, and the other wrathful and destructive.
 After Shizuko committed suicide, Ikuma moved to Izu with the twins.
 The good Sadako grew into an adult and became an actress, while the evil twin was locked up by Ikuma and drugged to stunt her growth.
-Akiko Miyaji, the fiancé of the journalist whom Sadako killed, leads an angry mob to kill the evil Sadako, only for the twins to merge into one and slaughter her tormentors.
+Akiko Miyaji, the fiancée of the journalist whom Sadako killed, leads an angry mob to kill the evil Sadako, only for the twins to merge into one and slaughter her tormentors.
 Ikuma then wounded and threw Sadako down the well behind his house.
-Sadako survived within for 30 years, dying shortly before the events of Ring, creating the cursed videotape.
+Sadako survived for 30 years, dying shortly before the events of Ring, creating the cursed videotape.